 All postgraduate taught students are required to take and pass the non-credit bearing Moodle-based Academic Integrity module SS1001 in order to be awarded.
 The pass mark for the module assessment is stated in the on-line Academic Integrity Moodle module.
 Students may attempt the assessment as often as they wish with no penalties or capping.
 Students who otherwise meet the requirements for award as stipulated in the College's Postgraduate Taught Regulations (Section 15: Consideration and classification of candidates for the award) but fail to pass the Moodle-based Academic Integrity module will not be awarded.

 Section 5 - Educational aims of the course

-The aims of the course is to enable student to:
+The aims of this course are to: